FUSION Skill Development Program

 What skills will I learn?

-The FUSION program is open to current undergraduate students at the University of Calgary who are concurrently registered in one of the qualifying experiential learning (EL) or work-integrated learning opportunities (WIL) during the fall 2020 term.
+The FUSION program is open to current undergraduate and graduate students at the University of Calgary who are concurrently registered in one of the qualifying experiential learning (EL) or work-integrated learning opportunities (WIL) during the current term.

 Qualifying EL and WIL Opportunities include: